madd3rz/AFMLW-web-store/README.md

 #AFMLW-web-store
-TMN2234 Web Based System Development course.
+This is project for course TMN2234 Web Based System Development course.

 The site is accessible online through [this link](https://aflmwstore.000webhostapp.com)